The Three Keys to Sports Attraction Design

 Honoring the sports world’s cast of charismatic characters used to be an online-only activity, but JRA has given these fan favorites a FURever home at the Mascot Hall of Fame Interactive Children’s Museum (MHOF) in Whiting, Indiana.
 How do you create a hybrid children’s attraction/sports hall of fame that’s equal parts fun and educational?
 By cladding STEAM-based learning in vibrant colors, whimsical storytelling, and playful interactivity.

 The thematic construct of the MHOF is that the visitor is attending Mascot University.
 Guests are welcomed via a sunlit lobby decorated with the inflatable heads of MHOF inductees.
 They then proceed to Fureshman Orientation, where the museum’s own mascot, Reggy Funfurhuggin, greets visitors with an introductory video of what they will see, experience, and learn.
 The university journey continues through the museum’s various “departments”, including the “Department of Furry Arts,” the “Science of Silliness Lab”, the “Phuzzical Education Department” and the “Department of Mascot Studies.”
 As they put on a mascot head, play a digital T-shirt launching game, dance in front of a green screen, or assemble a character of their own, visitors learn important lessons about history, physics, biology, and nutrition.

 By infusing educational exhibits with a healthy dose of imagination, the Mascot Hall of Fame Interactive Children’s Museum succeeds in engaging both bodies and minds.

-Celebrating the Fan in Everyone
+Sports Attraction Design that Celebrates the Fan in Everyone